Access Guide

 - The car park does have a height restriction barrier.

-- Designated Blue Badge parking bays are not available.
+- Designated Blue Badge parking bays are available.

 -